Initiatives and Projects

 Sustainability walking tours

-We created two different walking tours designed to show the unique parts of campus that often go unnoticed.
-Learn the various types of sustainability with our Sustainability Walking Tour.
-Explore the unique art we have on campus and understand its role in relation to sustainability with our Campus Art Tour.
+Central Sustainability created two different walking tours designed to show the unique parts of campus that often go unnoticed.
+Learn the various types of sustainability with the Sustainability Walking Tour.
+Explore the unique art on campus and understand its role in relation to sustainability with the CMU Campus Art Tour.

-During walking tours, we take participants on an adventure all across campus and talk about sustainability.
-We invite you to join us for a walk and learn more about campus resources, coalition-building, environmental justice, art, advocacy, and community health, among a number of other topics.
-The tour takes about two hours, so make sure to bring comfortable walking shoes, a bottle of water, and a spirited attitude!
+During walking tours, Central Sustainability takes participants on an adventure across campus and talks about sustainability.
+CS invites you to walk and learn more about campus resources, coalition-building, environmental justice, art, advocacy and community health, among other topics.
+The tour takes about two hours, so make sure to bring comfortable walking shoes, a bottle of water and a spirited attitude!

-If you're interested in going on our walking tour, email sustainability@cmich.edu and ask to be added to the mailing list for walking tour updates.
+If you're interested in going on a walking tour, email sustainability@cmich.edu and ask to be added to the mailing list for walking tour updates.

 Sustainable living guide

-With our Sustainable Living Guide, we hope to educate and improve the public perception of sustainability.
-This document serves as a guide on how to incorporate sustainability into campus life through community-building, education, and healthy habits.
-The guide includes tips on how to reduce waste, get civically involved, support local businesses, and more!
+With the Sustainable Living Guide, CS hopes to educate and improve the public perception of sustainability.
+This document serves as a guide on how to incorporate sustainability into campus life through community-building, education and healthy habits.
+The guide includes tips on how to reduce waste, get civically involved, support local businesses and more!

-We are always working with various on-campus organizations to help us distribute this living guide, and we hope to eventually include the guide into orientation resources.
+CS is always working with various on-campus organizations to help distribute this living guide and hopes to eventually include the guide into orientation resources.

 Do you have any questions about waste management, waste reduction or sustainable living on campus?
-Check out our waste guide at cmichwaste.wordpress.com!
+Check out Central Sustainability’s waste guide at cmichwaste.wordpress.com!
 You can find information about composting, recycling, waste partnerships and involvement opportunities.
 If you have additional questions, reach out to sustainability@cmich.edu.

 Sustainability map

 Interested in finding sustainable spots on campus?
-Visit our sustainability map here!
+Visit the sustainability map here!

 Ethnobotanical garden

-We worked with the Saginaw Chippewa Tribal College to create an ethnobotanical garden on campus, which can be found behind the Fabiano Botanical Gardens near St. Mary's Parish.
+Central Sustainability worked with the Saginaw Chippewa Tribal College to create an ethnobotanical garden on CMU’s campus, which can be found behind the Fabiano Botanical Gardens near St. Mary's Parish.
 The garden was planted in June 2021.

 An ethnobotanical garden represents the traditional knowledge and customs of local culture and people.
 This garden features the Three Sisters, a combination of three plants that work together and support one another.